adam-pawelek/llmtranslate/docs/docs/index.md

 ```

-> [!IMPORTANT]
+!!! warning
-> If the translator does not detect any language, it will return None.<br>
+    If the translator does not detect any language, it will return None.<br>
-> Before using results of translator detection you should check if it returned correct result or None
+    Before using results of translator detection you should check if it returned correct result or None

 ### Translation